-While Base \$300 caps for each quarter have generally traded on ASXEnergy, these contracts are not available for Q3 and Q4 2021.
-ASXEnergy has withdrawn these contracts due to the forthcoming change to 5 minute settlement in the NEM.6
+While Base \$300 caps for each quarter have generally traded on ASXEnergy, these contracts were not available for Q3 and Q4 2021.
+ASXEnergy withdrew these contracts due to the forthcoming change to 5 minute settlement in the NEM.6 However, due to the delay of 5 minute settlement by 3 months, Q3 caps for 2021 began trading again on 7 August.

-The fact that these contracts are not traded on ASXEnergy does not necessarily mean that retailers have no equivalent hedging opportunities.
-Retailers may be able to enter into these contracts over-thecounter, sign longer-term power purchase agreements with power stations, batteries or demand-side management providers, or vertically integrate.
+The fact that Q4 cap contracts are not traded on ASXEnergy does not necessarily mean that retailers have no equivalent hedging opportunities.
+Retailers may be able to enter into these contracts over-the-counter, sign longer-term power purchase agreements with power stations, batteries or demand-side management providers, or vertically integrate.

-For this draft report we continue to include \$300 caps in Q3 and Q4 as an option for retailers to hedge their load.
-Given that a price is not available for \$300 caps in Q3 and Q4, we use the relationship between Q1 caps and Q3 and Q4 caps from 2020, and the price of Q1 caps in 2021, to infer a price for Q3 and Q4 caps in 2021.
+For this final report we continue to include \$300 caps in Q4 2021 as an option for retailers to hedge their load.
+Given that a price is not available for \$300 caps in Q4 2021, we use the relationship between Q1 caps and Q4 caps from 2020, and the price of Q1 caps in 2021, to infer a price for Q4 caps in 2021.